ag88/STM32JDAQScope/README.md

 ```
 In some systems (e.g. Windows), simply double clicking on the jar file launches it.

+* note: The libs folder with jSerialComm-\*.jar should be in the libs sub directory in the current directory

 ## LICENSE

 APACHE 2 licensed.